ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

-This document assumes that the reader has previous experience running a fully bootable Linux software stack on Juno or FVP using the prebuilt binaries and filesystems provided by `Linaro`_.
+This document assumes that the reader has previous experience running a fully bootable Linux software stack on Juno or FVP using the prebuilt binaries and filesystems provided by Linaro.
 Further information may be found in the `Linaro instructions`_.
 It also assumes that the user understands the role of the different software components required to boot a Linux system: